Research & Insights

 5 mins read

-How do Compliance and Voluntary Carbon Markets Work?
+Compliance and Voluntary Carbon Markets

 Carbon markets enable the trade of carbon credits to offset emissions and are classified into compliance and voluntary markets.
 Compliance markets are government-regulated and mandatory for high-emission industries, using tools like cap-and-trade and carbon taxes.
 Voluntary markets are driven by corporate sustainability goals, with credits certified by independent standards like Verra and Gold Standard.
 Compliance markets grow through global climate regulations, while voluntary markets are fueled by net-zero pledges, ESG investor pressure, and consumer demand for sustainable products.